plone/cookieplone-templates/backend_addon/{{ cookiecutter.__folder_name }}/README.md

 plonecli add -b .mrbob.ini content_type
 ```

-This way we are passing the `.mrbob.ini` configuration file to plonecli to set some configuration variables needed to properly run the subtemplates.
+The command passes the `.mrbob.ini` configuration file to `plonecli` to set some configuration variables which are needed to properly run the subtemplates.

 ## Contribute